efeiza/blakegilliland.github.io/_posts/2020-05-29-fuzzyfinal.md

 | 2015 |   1 |                3028 |                 581 |           622 |             641 |                  553 |

 We see the bulk of the website’s orders comes from our ‘gsearch nonbrand’ channel.
 However, there is still growth in our other channels, which is what we would like to see since organic orders and direct type orders are free traffic.

-## Objective 4: Show the Overall Session-to-Order Conversion Rate Trends for the Same Channels (As Above) by Quarter
+## Objective 4: Show the overall session-to-order conversion rate trends for the same channels (as above) by quarter

 ``` sql
 SELECT